-Lymphedema is damage to the lymph glands, nodes in the upper arm (also leg, but that is not part of our discussion).
+Lymphedema usually occurs after special types of shoulder surgery or post-mastectomy and radiation treatment.
+Lymphedema is damage to the lymph glands and nodes in the upper arm.
 Hiking with lymphedema can be a challenge.
-Here are some tips to help manage increased swelling during your backpacking trip.
+But there are some ways to help manage increased swelling during your backpacking trip if you have Lymphedema:

-- If necessary, wear a compression garment.
-This is to keep mild constant pressure on the arm and prevent the arm and hand from swelling.
+- Wear a compression garment – This keeps constant mild pressure on the arm and prevents the arm and hand from swelling

-- Use a hiking pole.
-As we mentioned above, this will keep the hand and arm supported, the elbow bent, and the hand above the elbow.
-The lessens the chance of increased swelling.
+- Use a hiking pole – This keeps the hand and arm supported, the elbow bent, and the hand above the elbow, reducing the chance of increased swelling

-- Hike in cooler weather.
-The increased temperature can get very uncomfortable when wearing a compression sleeve.
-Also, warmer weather, especially humidity, can cause increased swelling in the hand and arm.
+- Hike in cooler weather – The increased temperature can get very uncomfortable when wearing a compression sleeve, and warmer, more humid weather can cause increased swelling in the hand and arm

 You get swollen hands when hiking as a result of the centrifugal force experienced as you swing your arms.
 This causes fluid to build up in the hands, leading to swelling.
 Other factors, like humid weather and certain medical conditions, may also contribute to hand swelling when hiking.